andrewcooke/pytyp/pytyp.rst

 On reflection I can find three broad uses for types: verification;
 identification; and expansion.

-Verification of a value's type (against some declaration) can be performed in various ways.
+**Verification** of a value's type (against some declaration) can be performed in various ways.
 We might examine the value structurally, comparing it against the type specification piece by piece.
 This approach seems best suited to "data" types (lists, tuples and dictionaries) which tend to be used in a polymorphic manner [#]_.
 Alternatively, we can use witness typing, extended to include types, which seems more suited to user–defined classes.
-Exactly how ABCs are extended to include types will be addressed in `Implementation`_ below.

 .. [#] Assuming that the computational cost is not prohibitive.

+That ``isinstance([1,2,3], Seq(int))`` should return ``True`` is intuitive, but implies a significant change to the language semantics — ``isinstance()`` now depends on the state of an instance as well as its class.

+In other words, the relationship between ``isinstance()`` and ``issubclass()`` has changed.
+Before, the former could be expressed in terms of the latter.
+This is not true when ``isinstance()`` is concerned with instance state.

-Identification of a value's type, although superficially similar to verfication, is a harder problem.
+**Identification** of a value's type, although superficially similar to verfication, is a harder problem.
 In some simpler cases we may have a set of candidate types, in which case we can verify them in turn; in other cases the instance's class may inherit from one or more ABCs (this would still need